 Love to seek out unique bookstores when you travel?
-Add to your bookshop bucket list with the best bookstores in the world as selected by professional travel bloggers (and bibliophiles).
+Add to your bookshop bucket list with the best bookstores in the world as chosen by professional travel bloggers (and bibliophiles).

 When visiting a city steeped in history, you’re bound to come across more amazing bookstores than you can shake a stick at.
 One of the most famous of these literary attractions in Europe is Paris’s Shakespeare and Company.